Kuper-Tech/sbmt-outbox/README.md

 #### Compacted log

-This strategy should be used when [Kafka log compaction](https://docs.aiven.io/docs/products/kafka/concepts/log-compaction) is enabled.
+This strategy ensures idempotency.
+In short, if a message fails and a later message with the same event_key has already been delivered, then you most likely do not want to re-deliver the first one when it is retried.

 ```yaml
 # config/outbox.yml